wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Flow.md

 SortOrder: 1

-# Sample Use Cases & Flow: Social Groups
+# Sample Flows: Social Groups

+This article shares a possible use cases you can support, as well as an example flow that could support each use case.
+You're certainly not limited to these use cases, but it can be a helpful jumping off point as you plan your implementation.

-## Create a Group for a Predefined List of People
+## Create a group for a predefined list of people

 For example, create a group for each class at a school or each fitness class (yoga, TRX, etc) in a gym.